OpenEMR Deployment Strategy for Healthcare CIOs

 Hybrid Model: A hybrid model combines both On-Premises and Cloud.
 You can deploy your central OpenEMR on-prem, and use any cloud computing services for ancillary services and functionalities such as patient portal, telehealth, or analytics.

-2. OpenEMR Customization and Optimization
+2. OpenEMR Performance Optimization and Customization Strategies

 The problem is that a one-size-fits-all EHR solution is not likely to be effective in a developing healthcare enterprise.
 The strength of OpenEMR is in the fact that it can be configured to exactly match your needs and workflows.